Jenkintown Slip & Fall Accidents

 - As a result of this failure, the plaintiff was injured

 In addition, the plaintiff will have to introduce evidence of his or her damages, which may include medical bills, lost wages, pain and suffering, or loss of enjoyment of life.
 There are a number of different legal concepts that apply to each of these elements.
 For example, in Pennsylvania, property owners owe the highest duty of care to invitees, a person who visits land that is open to the public or for a purpose directly connected with a business.
 A knowledgeable slip and fall attorney can utilize his or her knowledge of these laws to make the strongest possible case for compensation — and help you get your life back on track.

-A Philadelphia slip and fall attorney can also ensure that a thorough investigation is performed as soon as possible after your accident.
+A Jenkintown slip and fall attorney can also ensure that a thorough investigation is performed as soon as possible after your accident.
 This will help to establish liability for a potential lawsuit, and will also strengthen your position for negotiations.
 Given the complicated nature of slip and fall cases, having an experienced Pennsylvania slip and fall attorney to shepherd you through the process can make a significant difference in the end result of your case.
 Contact Solnick & Associates, LLC today by filling out the contact form or calling (877) 415-6495 to schedule an initial consultation.

-The Pennsylvania premises liability lawyers at Solnick & Associates, LLC represent persons who have been injured in slip and fall accidents, dog bites, swimming pool accidents and other accidents on defective or unsafe premises across Pennsylvania.
+The Jenkintown premises liability lawyers at Solnick & Associates, LLC represent persons who have been injured in slip and fall accidents, dog bites, swimming pool accidents and other accidents on defective or unsafe premises across Pennsylvania.